ryanbyloos/spjrud-to-sql/README.md

 Here is an example of how the project is supposed to be used in interactive mode :

 #### Import the module and set the database.
-A function is included to set a database.
+A function `set_db()` is included to set a database.
 By default, the extension of the databases files is '.db' but a custom extension can be set as a second parameter for the function.

 ```python
 >>> from spjrud_to_sql import *